-If you come to LAEL Department via the in-person visiting scholar scheme you will be charged a weekly fee, which will cover the following:
+If you come to Linguistics and English Language Department via the in-person visiting scholar scheme you will be charged a weekly fee of £80, which will cover the following:

 - Monthly consultative meetings with the member of staff that serves as your departmental contact (typically, one hour per month);

 - Attendance of up to two modules (for 1 Term visits) or up to four modules (for 2+ Terms visits) that are part of the Department’s postgraduate degree schemes (depending on availability of space);

 - Attendance of regular talks or workshops organized by the Department’s research groups;